typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 ## Takeaway:

 As an engineer with no funding and a hobby interest, you can make real innovations to deep-rooted industries.
-Exercizing knowledge of newer technologies that haven't percolated beyond the tech world can be really powerful.
+Newer technologies that haven't percolated beyond the tech world can be really powerful.